-Corporate governance has continued to attract attention throughout 2018.
-This is always true when there are high profile corporate failures and when the interests of stakeholders (be they employees, pensioners, suppliers or shareholders) are compromised.
-There has been continued focus on executive remuneration, abuse of position, external audit quality and diversity.
-We welcome the updated Corporate Governance Code and its principles-based approach.
-Ensuring that directors, Boards and senior management are responsible for their actions and that they can demonstrate that they have understood the impact of their decision making on all stakeholders, can only be positive for the interests of all.
+Corporate governance has continued to attract attention We recognise that there will always be more that the Board can throughout 2018.
+This is always true when there are high profile do on governance matters and we will be increasing our focus on corporate failures and when the interests of stakeholders (be diversity and stakeholder engagement throughout 2019. they employees, pensioners, suppliers or shareholders) are CEO Transition compromised.
+There has been continued focus on executive Change in leadership at any point has particular governance remuneration, abuse of position, external audit quality and challenges.
+Managing the transition from a founder CEO to their diversity.
+We welcome the updated Corporate Governance Code successor is particularly hard given their passion and natural and its principles-based approach.
+Ensuring that directors, affinity for the business.
+However, as will be detailed later in Boards and senior management are responsible for their actions these reports, this is a process that had been successfully and that they can demonstrate that they have understood the executed by the Board and Executive team. impact of their decision making on all stakeholders, can only be positive for the interests of all.

-Howdens was founded on the principle that it is worthwhile for all concerned and we will demonstrate throughout this Annual Report (not just in the governance sections) that Howdens remains a values-driven business with a deeply embedded culture of doing the right thing in respect of all our stakeholders.
-Being worthwhile for all concerned means providing a safe environment in which our employees work, offering them secure employment with prospects for progression, selling great products to our trade account holders, having long-term strategic relationships with our key suppliers, generating value for our shareholders, contributing to the communities in which we operate and ensuring that the business remains in robust financial health so that we can continue to meet our pension commitments.
+Howdens was founded on the principle that it is worthwhile for all in previous years in supply capacity and capability and we concerned and we will demonstrate throughout this Annual Report have continued to do so in 2018.
+In addition, there was also (not just in the governance sections) that Howdens remains a investment in digital programmes which we anticipate will values-driven business with a deeply embedded culture of doing the right thing in respect of all our stakeholders.
+Being worthwhile for all concerned means providing a safe environment in which our employees work, offering them secure employment with prospects business for the long-term benefit of our stakeholders. for progression, selling great products to our trade account holders, having long-term strategic relationships with our key We will continue our strategic review in 2019.
+We will do so suppliers, generating value for our shareholders, contributing to the against a backdrop of extreme political uncertainty and the communities in which we operate and ensuring that the business Board will be rigorous in its assessment of risk as well as its remains in robust financial health so that we can continue to meet consideration of opportunities. our pension commitments.

-The figures below show the number of meetings individual Directors Although members of the Executive Committee have also that served during the year could have attended (taking account of attended at the invitation of the Chairman and Chief Executive eligibility, appointment and retirement dates during the year) and Officer their attendance is not shown below. the percentage of those meetings they actually attended.
-In addition to formal Board meetings, the Non-Executive
+The figures below show the number of meetings individual Directors that served during the year could have attended (taking account of eligibility, appointment and retirement dates during the year) and the percentage of those meetings they actually attended.

-If a Director is unable to attend a Board meeting, they are Directors met four times during the year without the Executive nevertheless provided with all the papers and information relating Directors present. to the meeting and encouraged to discuss the issues arising directly with the Chairman and Executive Directors.
+In addition to formal Board meetings, the Non-Executive If a Director is unable to attend a Board meeting, they are Directors met four times during the year without the Executive nevertheless provided with all the papers and information relating Directors present. to the meeting and encouraged to discuss the issues arising directly with the Chairman and Executive Directors.